 It can be incredibly frustrating to spend a lot of time trying to find a job with no results.
 Just make sure that you’re not giving up.
 Smiling and being confident about your skills will demonstrate confidence and motivate employers to continue to invest in you.

 Note that it was no simple task to get admitted to your dream college, but you accomplished it.
-Have faith and you will be successful in getting a job after college in the USA, and all the hard work and study, will be worth it!
+Likewise, students move to the US carrying forward those hopes of finding their dream jobs.
+Have faith and you will be successful in getting a job after college in the USA, and all the hard work and study will be worth it!